mrklees/cy-automation-library/README.md

 but more detailed readme files exist for each product in their respective folders.

 ## Table of Contents

-1. `selenium-testing` (testing only)
-  * This folder is largely a set of testing scripts used as a proof of concept of a few different features of Selenium, and is only relevant if you're interested in some of the more advanced features that are being tested.
-* `cyschoolhouse`
+1. `cyschoolhouse`
    * An adapter for cyschoolhouse that supports automated actions and database queries.
 Supports section creation, student uploads, syncing student enrollment across multiple sections, and sending email.
-* `excel-updater`
+1. `excel-updater`
    * A tool for updating Excel Workbooks.
 Can currently update excel workbooks, handle sheet protection and hiding, and provides a structure for writing functions to update specific workbooks in a particular order.
+1. `selenium-testing` (testing only)
+   * This folder is largely a set of testing scripts used as a proof of concept of a few different features of Selenium, and is only relevant if you're interested in some of the more advanced features that are being tested.

 ## How to contribute!